miriukaLab/celldeath/README.md

 ## Getting Started

 celldeath is a simple deep learning script that trains with light transmitted microscopy images and then predict if those images contains cells undergoing cell death/apoptosis.

+We aimed to keep it simple, so anyone can apply it with minimal deep learning knowledge.

 Subcommands are: